Gamble and UNC Greensboro host No. 14 North Carolina - WTOP News

 Chapel Hill, North Carolina; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: UNC Greensboro visits No. 14 North Carolina after Jayde Gamble scored 20 points in UNC Greensboro’s 83-61 victory over the Le Moyne Dolphins.
+BOTTOM LINE: UNC Greensboro visits No. 14 North Carolina after Jayde Gamble scored 20 points in UNC Greensboro’s 83-61 win against the Le Moyne Dolphins.

-The Tar Heels have gone 5-0 at home.
+The Tar Heels are 5-0 in home games.
 North Carolina scores 73.2 points while outscoring opponents by 24.4 points per game.

 North Carolina makes 43.6% of its shots from the field this season, which is 4.0 percentage points higher than UNC Greensboro has allowed to its opponents (39.6%).
-UNC Greensboro has shot at a 44.7% rate from the field this season, 12.5 percentage points higher than the 32.2% shooting opponents of North Carolina have averaged.
+UNC Greensboro averages 19.0 more points per game (67.8) than North Carolina gives up (48.8).

 TOP PERFORMERS: Alyssa Ustby is shooting 47.4% and averaging 11.3 points for the Tar Heels.